criske/compose-ssr/README.md

 }
 ```

-fake ssr handler (in a real scenario this is the server job):
+fake ssr handler (in a real scenario this is remote server's job):
 ```kotlin
 class ClickerSSRHandler : SSRHandler {